aybehrouz/argennon/gfm/avm.md

 Many transactions are actually independent and the order of their execution does not matter.
 These transactions can be safely validated in parallel by validators.

 A transaction can change the AVM state by modifying either the code area or the AVM heap.
-In Algorand, all transactions declare the list of memory locations they want to read or write.
+In Argennon, all transactions declare the list of memory locations they want to read or write.
 This will enable us to determine the independent sets of transactions which can be validated in parallel.
 To do so, we define the *memory dependency graph* as follows: